What is Pixel Pass for Google Pixel 6 — and is it worth it?

 What is Pixel Pass?

-Doing this is one way to avoid needing to buy a Pixel phone separately and sign up to a clutch of Google services individually and then keep track of subscription cost and renewal dates.
+Doing this is one way to avoid needing to buy a Pixel phone separately and signing up to a clutch of Google services individually and then keeping track of subscription cost and renewal dates.
 You can liken it to a carrier contract, since after two years there'll be an option to upgrade to whatever the latest Google Pixel phone is.

 Do bear in mind that SIM deals aren’t included here.
 So you’ll need to factor that in as an additional monthly cost, but you’d need to do that if you bought a Pixel phone outright.

 Let’s break down what you get with the new Pixel Pass.
-First off there’s the choice between the Google Pixel 6 and the Pixel 6 Pro.
-Both of these phones come with flagship specs and a custom AI-based Tensor chip, and could be contenders for the best Android phones; we need to fully test them first though.
+First off, there’s the choice between the Google Pixel 6 and the Pixel 6 Pro.
+Both of these phones come with flagship specs and a custom AI-based Tensor chip, and could be contenders for the best Android phones; but we need to test them first.

 Is Pixel Pass worth it?